szymonlipinski/crunchdb-kata/IMPLEMENTATION.rst

 So, the algorithm is the same, the difference is just in the data.

-As you can see, for the single answer files, the times are the same, as we store exactly 6B for each answer, regardless the amount of choices.
+As you can see, for the single answer files, the times are the same, as we store exactly 6B for each answer, regardless of the amount of choices.

+For the multi answer files, there is much more data and much more work (as we need to unpack all the bits).
-For the multi answer files, there is twice more work to do with bits for the singers data than for the carbrands.
+What's more, there is twice more work to do with bits for the singers data than for the carbrands.
 That's why there is twice the time.